cycloptux/GiselleBot-Documentation/docs/source/social_networks/instagram.rst

     * %timestamp\_-10:30%
     * %timestamp\_UTC+2%

-By default, without an explicit use of ``%url%``, all headers will be followed by the actual Instagram post direct URL on a new line; rendering of that URL will be done by Discord.
+By default, without an explicit use of ``%url%``, all headers will be followed by the actual Instagram post direct URL on a new line.

 If the ``%url%`` parameter is used, the default URL will **not** be appended to the custom header.

+Do note that Discord doesn't support the automatic rendering of Instagram URLs (yet).
+If you want to show the content of the Instagram post in Discord, use the above custom tags or keep the default header: the default header builds an embeds that previews the content of the new Instagram post.

-**Default**: ``New post from %author%!`` followed by the post Caption
+**Default**: ``New post from %author%!`` followed by the post URL and an embed showing the post

 ``--webhook-name (custom name)``
 """"""""""""""""""""""""""""""""